Yoga for Beginners: A Comprehensive Guide

 One of the major and common culprits for mental health issues is “insomnia”.
 It is a disorder that makes it hard for a person to sleep properly, which can lead to low energy, less reproductivity, and numerous health issues.
 Doing yoga daily can enhance the quality of our sleep, leaving us feeling charged and more productive throughout the day.

-Types of Yoga
+Types of Yoga for Beginners

 Yoga is very diverse in nature; it has numerous types of poses and exercises that will suit different body types.
 Having said that, particular kinds of yoga practices are well-suited for beginners.
-After learning about the various health benefits of yoga for beginners, we will now see what types of yoga beginners can seek.
+After learning about the various health benefits of yoga for beginners, we will now see what types of yoga for beginners can seek.

 Hatha Yoga